 Meet our Team

 Laura Pecenco, Ph.D. is the Founding Director of Project PAINT: The Prison Arts INiTiative.
 In addition to her oversight of instructors and coordination with the William James Association, California Arts Council and California Department of Corrections and Rehabilitation, she serves as Research Analyst and assists Arts-in-Corrections (AIC) more broadly.
-Pecenco is an Assistant Professor of Sociology at San Diego Miramar College; prior to this, she was an adjunct instructor at UC San Diego; University of San Diego; and San Diego Mesa College.
+Pecenco is an Associate Professor of Sociology at San Diego Miramar College; prior to this, she was an adjunct instructor at UC San Diego; University of San Diego; and San Diego Mesa College.
 She serves as Faculty Advisor for the Miramar Urban Scholars Union, an organization for formerly incarcerated and system-impacted students.

 Pecenco regularly presents at academic and AIC conferences on the topic of prison arts.
 In 2015, she received her Ph.D. in Sociology at the University of California, San Diego, completing her dissertation on prison arts creation.
 Pecenco earned her M.A. in Sociology from UC San Diego in 2010, and her B.A. in Sociology, with Highest Honors, from UC Berkeley in 2006.
 Prior to founding Project PAINT, Pecenco worked in various capacities in prisons since 2003.
 She began her work as a tutor for a GED program at San Quentin State Prison, through a program run through the UC Berkeley.
 Currently, she is also a charter member of the Justice Arts Coalition and a member of the RJDCF Warden’s Advisory Committee, the San Diego Reentry Roundtable and its Education Committee, the San Diego and Imperial Counties Community College Association Regional Restorative Justice Steering Committee, and the California Lawyers for the Arts San Diego Steering Committee.